manofgod747/Meta-Theory/README.md

 * Living beings

 **Foundational axiom**
-* Output is the rate of natural resource consumption
+* Output is the rate of natural resource consumption by living beings

 ### Point
 **Directional axiom**